 In the springpolska (repose variant) I prefer to dance with my steps to the left of the lady, using a substantial forwards movement.
 The reason to this is that I want to keep the same transportation speed as those dancing polska or enben around me.

-If the couple between the third and the first beat turn on the right soles, and at the same time move their left hips and feet inwards towards each other, the momentum needed for the swing builds up.
-The step with the left foot consequently is taken inwards towards the centre, and not to the side.
+If the couple between the third and the first beat turn on the right soles, and at the same time move their left hips and left feet inwards towards the centre, the momentum needed for the swing builds up.
+The step with the left foot is consequently taken inwards towards the centre, not to the side.
+If the left foot instead is taken sideways, it will counteract the momentum in the dance.

 It has taken a long time to find the style in Bodapolska that we currently prefer.
-It was at the instructions preceding the dances in the Saturday evenings in the rural community centre in Orsa we found the current style in Bodapolska that we love.
+It was at the instructions preceding the dances in the Saturday evenings in the rural community centre in Orsa we found our current style in Bodapolska, that we love.
 The style is wave-like, with two waves per turn.

 Although the Bodapolska is very different from hambo, the steps are similar enough to have caused me problems.
 When being familiar with hambo and hearing the instructions of Bodapolska, it might be difficult to freeing from the influence of hambo.